eerohele/blog.flowthing.me/posts/seque.markdown

 ;; Elapsed time: 0.095492 msecs
 ```

-Realizing a range takes very little time, though.
+The reason we see no difference is that realizing a range takes very little time.
 Doing it in the background isn't useful.

-Maybe we should try calling it on a seq that takes longer to realize.
+Maybe we should try calling `seque` on a seq that takes longer to realize.
 To do that, let's first make a slow function.
 Here's `slow-inc`, a function that increments a number, but takes its sweet time doing it:

 ```clojure
 (defn slow-inc